 What is counselling?
 People come to counselling for a variety of reasons.
 You may be looking to make changes, but do not quite know where to start, or may have issues such as depression, anxiety, stress and managing your emotions.
-I believe that you know yourself best, and so I work in a collaborative manner with you to reach your goals.
+Counselling is also a legitimate source of support in a crisis or during a difficult time.

 What are the risks and benefits to counselling?
-There are risks and benefits associated with pursuing counselling.
 Counselling may require that you be willing to explore difficult topics or memories, and try new or different behaviours.
 These experiences can sometimes lead to stronger than usual emotions.
 Effective counselling attempts to minimize or manage these feelings, which requires cooperation between you and me as your counsellor.
+There is also a risk that your relationships will change as a result of what you are learning here and how you are changing.
 The benefits of counselling include a greater understanding of self, or others, a decrease in troubling symptoms of stress or anxiety, and an overall greater sense of personal well-being.
 You may learn coping skills that help you to more effectively manage life pressures, and allow you to build stronger more stable relationships with family and friends.

 What are my rights to confidentiality?
 The relationship you create with me is highly confidential.
 I will not discuss what you share with me to anyone without your written consent.
 However, there are limits to client confidentiality and these exceptions include:

-- If you are in the midst of a court proceeding and the court of law subpoena’s counselling records, I am obligated to provide my clinical notes of our work.
+• If you are in the midst of a court proceeding and the court of law subpoena’s counselling records, I am obligated to provide my clinical notes of our session work.

-- In order to provide you with the best quality of service, I engage in regular consultation or supervision.
-This allows me to discuss cases and get suggestions for interventions and provide a quality service to you.
+• In order to provide you with the best quality of service, I engage in regular consultation or supervision.
+This allows me to provide a quality service to you.
 The information provided to the clinical supervisor is confidential between myself and the supervisor, and the supervisor is held to the same confidentiality parameters as noted here.
-I only disclose information applicable to receiving support in providing quality care to you, and do not provide any identifying details about you.

-- It is your right to refuse therapeutic modalities or interventions that your counsellor at any time during your counselling session.
+• It is your right to refuse therapeutic modalities or interventions that I may be using at any time during your counselling session.

 What is the structure of counselling services?
-Counselling sessions typically last 50 minutes for individual appointments and 1 hour and 20 minutes for couples or extended appointments.
-Appointments are offered at $60 (+GST) for an initial 30 minute consultation, and then $120 (+GST) for full appointments.
-Couples or extended appointments are offered at $180 (+GST).
+Counselling sessions typically last 50 minutes for individual appointments and 1 hour and 15 minutes for couples or extended appointments.
+If you are late arriving for your appointment, the session will still end at the appointed time, and you will be charged for the total time of that appointment.

-Payments can be made online before the session, or at the time of service.
-Receipts are available at the end of the session.

 If for any reason you need to miss a session, please call me (778-549-6334) to cancel at least 24 hours in advance.
-Please note that last minute cancellations or no shows may result in full session fees being charge.
+Please note that less than 24 hour cancellations or no shows may result in full session fees being charge.
 If two consecutive sessions are missed and after three phone calls you cannot be reached, it will be assumed that you no longer wish to continue counselling services and your file will be closed.

 If there is an emergency between appointments, please contact your physician, your local hospital emergency, or the Vancouver Crisis Line at 604-872-3311.